 Did you know?

-Unlike most whales, the beluga has seven neck vertebrae that are not fused — this makes for a flexible neck that can turn the head in all directions.
+Unlike most whales, the beluga has seven vertebrae in their necks that are not fused.
+This means the whales have very flexible necks — they can turn their heads in all directions.